3D Modeling Page

 Structure Editing

-Binding Site View
+Binding Site Options

-Allows users to generate a binding site view of a selected receptor using a cocrystallized ligand as the site marker.
+Allows users to generate and manipulate a binding site view of a selected receptor using a cocrystallized

 Edit DU Receptor